Digital Compact Cassette: History

-DCC signaled the parting of ways of Philips and Sony, who had previously worked together successfully on the audio CD, CD-ROM, and CD-i.
+DCC signaled the parting of ways of Philips and Sony, which had previously worked together successfully on the audio CD, CD-ROM, and CD-i.
 The companies had also worked together on the Digital Audio Tape which was successful in professional environments, but was perceived as too expensive and fragile for consumers.
 Furthermore, the recording industry had been fighting against digital recording in court, resulting in the Audio Home Recording Act and SCMS.

 Philips had developed the Compact Cassette in 1963 and allowed companies to use the format royalty-free, which made it hugely successful but not a significant money-maker.
 The company saw a market for a digital version of the cassette, and expected that the product would be popular if it could be made compatible with the analog cassette.

 Around 1988, Philips participated in the Eureka 147 project that eventually produced the DAB standard.
 For this, it cooperated with the Institute for Perception Research of the Eindhoven University of Technology to create the PASC compression algorithm based on psychoacoustics.

 On 8 October 1990, Philips made the first formal announcement of DCC.
-Tandy Corporation announced at the same time that it would help Philips with the development and distribution through its Tandy and RadioShack stores.
+Tandy Corporation announced at the same time that it would distribute the recorders and tapes through its Tandy and RadioShack stores.
 It was expected at the time that DCC recorders would be available in the beginning of 1992 and would cost several hundred dollars less than DAT recorders.
 Even though this first announcement already used the term "digital compact cassette" (without capitalization), some publications around this time also referred to it as S-DAT (Stationary-Head Digital Audio Tape), to distinguish it from R-DAT (Rotary-Head Digital Audio Tape).